Ever wondered how to microwave an artichoke? It’s quick and easy, and you’ll love the fresh flavor and bright green color.

 By the way, if you love the flavor of artichokes you will LOVE our crispy Artichoke Cheese Wonton Appetizers!

 Recently my grocery store stocked both organic and nonorganic fresh globe artichokes.
 The conventionally-grown chokes were blemish-free, uniformly sized and overall quite appealing – both visually and financially.

-Organic artichokes, on the other hand, were $3.99.
-These green globes were different shapes and sizes, and the outer leaves were split and covered with brown spots (see above).
-In other words, they were ugly – and twice as expensive as the non-organics.
+Organic artichokes, on the other hand, were double the price of the nonorganic.
+These green globes were different shapes and sizes, and the outer leaves were split and covered with brown spots.
+In other words, they were ugly and more expensive.

 I was feeling flush, so I decided to go with the gnarly organic artichoke.
 After I peeled the outer leaves off and trimmed off the top, it looked pretty again.